CBD Protects Gut Cells From Toxins Produced by Dangerous Bacteria

 C. difficile spreads through feces contamination.
-Even proper cleaning of tabletops and toilets doesn’t always get rid of it because it produces incredibly stable spores that can resist heat and disinfectants.
+Even proper cleaning of tabletops and toilets doesn’t always get rid of it.
+This is because it produces incredibly stable spores that can resist heat and disinfectants.

 Worse, C. difficile naturally lives in our digestive systems.
 It’s not the best microflora competitor, however, so it rarely causes problems for healthy people.
-Ironically, trouble can arise when combatting other infections; C. difficile infections can arise if the balance of gut bacteria becomes horribly skewed by antibiotic treatments.
+Ironically, trouble can arise when combatting other infections; C. difficile infections can arise if the balance of gut bacteria changes due to antibiotic treatments.

-Although upping the antibiotics may fight off a C. difficile infection, the drug route doesn’t always work.
+Upping the antibiotics may fight off a C. difficile infection.
+However, the drug route doesn’t always work.
 Some strains of C. difficile have evolved antibiotic resistance.
-In these rare and extreme cases, the patient may require a complete fecal transplant, an invasive procedure that is prone to failure.
-According to the Canadian Medical Association Journal, 40 percent of all fecal transplants for C. difficile fail the first time, while another 40 percent will fail the second time.
+In these rare and extreme cases, the patient may require a complete fecal transplant.
+This semi-invasive procedure does not always work.
+According to the Canadian Medical Association Journal, 40 percent of all fecal transplants for C. difficile fail the first time.
+Another 40 percent will fail the second time.

 Nearly half a million people contracted C. difficile in 2011.
-According to the New York Times, roughly a quarter of all cases began with hospital transmission, while another 40 percent occurred in nursing homes.
+According to the New York Times, roughly a quarter of all cases began with hospital transmission.
+Another 40 percent occurred in nursing homes.
 The elderly and the ill are most likely to suffer from compromised immune systems, making C. difficile a disease of opportunity in some respects.

 Cannabis to the Rescue, Again

-Cannabis shows promise for treating a broad range of maladies from chronic pain to depression to cancer.
+Cannabis shows promise for treating a broad range of maladies.
+These include chronic pain, inflammation, and even depression.
 Could the miracle plant work for C. difficile infections as well?
+Potentially.

-Although this study only showed that CBD could significantly dampen the damage caused by one toxic compound produced by C. difficile, it demonstrated CBD’s powers could specifically target the bacteria.
-Other studies have shown that CBD exhibits potent anti-inflammatory effects (inflammation being another symptom of C. difficile infection).
+This study only showed that CBD could significantly dampen the damage caused by one toxic compound produced by C. difficile.
+However, the study also it demonstrates CBD’s powers could specifically affect the bacteria.
+Other studies show that CBD exhibits potent anti-inflammatory effects (inflammation being another symptom of C. difficile infection).

-Cannabis may also treat irritable bowel syndrome, a mysterious condition that could be caused by an imbalance of gut bacteria.
-Since cannabis does possess some antibiotic properties, it’s possible that cannabinoid treatments for C. difficile would attack the infection from multiple angles rather than simply counteracting toxicity of a single excreted chemical.
+Interestingly, cannabis may also treat irritable bowel syndrome.
+IBS is a mysterious condition that could could come from an imbalance of gut bacteria.
+Cannabis does possess some mild antibiotic properties.
+Therefore, it’s possible that cannabinoid treatments for C. difficile would attack the infection from multiple angles rather than simply counteracting toxicity of a single excreted chemical.